33themes/ttt-gallery/readme.txt

 1. Create a new folder in your Theme `/wp-content/themes/my-theme/ttt-gallery/`
 1. Copy `default` folder & files from `/wp-content/plugins/ttt-gallery/template/front/default` to `/wp-content/themes/my-theme/ttt-gallery/my-custom-template/`

-IMPORTANT: The name of your folder is the one you should use in the shortcode paramater.
+IMPORTANT: The name of your folder is the one you should use in the shortcode parameter.